6 Reasons Clinicians Pursue Second Careers in Healthcare Management

 These provider leaders are uniquely qualified to address the distinct business challenges that clinical facilities, healthcare networks, insurance companies, nursing homes, long-term care facilities, home health agencies and healthcare-adjacent firms face.
 They understand that while healthcare is a business with the usual resource constraints and operational concerns, it is also one in which clinical outcomes are a key performance indicator.
 Healthcare managers who launch careers as providers but go on to earn healthcare management MBAs online or on campus understand how to make decisions based on what’s best for patients without sacrificing the health of their organizations.

-Case Western Reserve University's 48-credit hour, two-and-a-half-year Online MBA with a Healthcare Management Track teaches doctors, nurses and specialists how to enhance healthcare system performance and drive change in the top healthcare management jobs.
+Case Western Reserve University's 48-credit hour, two-and-a-half-year Online MBA in Healthcare Management teaches doctors, nurses and specialists how to enhance healthcare system performance and drive change in the top healthcare management jobs.
 It attracts providers pursuing second careers in healthcare administration because, unlike degree programs that approach the business of healthcare as an MBA elective, it offers students a full standalone Master of Business Administration experience plus a comprehensive healthcare management specialization.
 It's a dual-domain master's degree that can take a healthcare career in many different directions.

 What a second career in healthcare management looks like